Top Ten Most Innovative Music Artists

 Hands down to the great Bowie.
 He's probably the greatest innovative solo artist you could ever get.
 This man's sounds were groundbreaking, and he experimented with almost every genre you could name.
 In fact, he made many genres popular.
 RIP Starman.

-Michael Jackson Michael Jackson (Michael Joseph Jackson, August 29, 1958 - June 25, 2009) was an American singer, dancer, and songwriter.
-He passed away from cardiac arrest caused by acute propofol and benzodiazepine intoxication, which was ruled as homicide.
-Michael is widely regarded as one of the most significant... read more
+Michael Jackson Michael Joseph Jackson (August 29, 1958 - June 25, 2009) was an American singer, dancer, and songwriter.
+He passed away from cardiac arrest caused by acute propofol and benzodiazepine intoxication, which was ruled a homicide.
+Jackson is widely regarded as one of the most significant cultural figures... read more

 I knew he would be number one before I even read the list.
 Simply the greatest.